 stage-packages

-are the packages required by Foliate to run, and mirror the same packages required by the binary on a standard distribution installation.
-Note that we did not add GTK3 to the stage-packages.
-This is because the GTK3 runtime is already added by the gnome-3-28
+are required by Foliate to run, and mirror the same packages required by the binary on a standard distribution installation.
+We only need to install the gjs package, as mentioned earlier.

 parse-info